-Can being self-aware help you beat the UK's biggest killer?February 26th, 2013 in Psychology & Psychiatry /
+Can being self-aware help you beat the UK's biggest killer?February 26, 2013 in Medicine & Health / Psychology & Psychiatry

 With heart disease one of the world's very biggest killers, new approaches to prevention and treatment are always welcome.
 In fact, most heart disease can be prevented by changes in people's behaviour and attitudes.
 The same holds true for the effective treatment of those who have already developed the disease.

 Many health psychologists have focused on developing effective ways to change behaviours that increase the risk of heart disease, such as smoking.
 But there's also growing interest in the relationship between health and particular aspects of self-awareness and illness.
 A recent study in the International Journal of Psychology explores what the effects of mindfulness – which has its roots in Buddhist and Hindu meditation – and integrated self-knowledge might be in preventing or treating heart disease.